 - Whisk the remaining 200ml double cream in a bowl until it begins to stiffen and then fold the double cream and Baileys into the cream cheese mixture.

 - Spoon the cream cheese and Baileys mixture over the chilled chocolate covered biscuit base.
 Make sure that there are no air bubbles by smoothing the top of the cheesecake with a palette knife or metal spoon.

 - Chill the cheesecake in the refrigerator for at least 4 hours until set.

-- When ready to serve, decorate with the chocolate shavings and remove from the cake tin.
+- When ready to serve, remove from fridge for 5 minutes.
+Decorate with the chocolate shavings and remove from the cake tin.